On Academy Award night lets play around with movie titles and make them about gymnastics… pictured above “The Young Victoria… Komova”

 The movie 13 Going on 30 (2004) is about a thirteen-year-old who wishes she was 30 and one day she wakes up and she is 30.

 In gymnastics throughout the 80s and 90s it was very common for underage gymnasts to be given passports with falsified ages to make them age-eligible for the World Championships.
 While there were many, many cases perhaps one of the most obvious was Daniela Silivas, she was only 13 at the 1985 World Championships even though her official age was 15.

-The age falsifying scandals continued into the new millennium forcing the FIG to impose exemplary punishments to the Federations who are the real responsibles, as the athletes are only children obeying orders, to stop the practice.
+The age falsifying scandals continued into the new millennium forcing the FIG to impose exemplary punishments to the Federations who are the real responsibles as the athletes are only children obeying orders.